SQLJedi/PowerShell-scripts/README.md

 # PowerShell-scripts
-All my powershell scripts are located here
+All my powershell scripts are located here.

 You are welcome to use them at your own risk :-)